Eren-Ozcan/web/README.md

 Vite will start the client on `http://localhost:5173` (or the next available port).
 The client expects the API to be running at `http://localhost:5000`.

+## Admin Access

+The admin panel lives at `/admin` and is protected by a JSON Web Token (JWT).
+Use `/admin-login` to authenticate.

+Configure credentials by creating a `.env` file in the `server` directory using the values from `.env.example`.

 ## Testing

 No automated tests are currently defined.
 The `npm test` command in both the client and server simply prints a message so the command does not fail by default.